 Interpretation: The provider should be familiar with the location of first aid, medical, emergency, and other supplies needed to provide care, and the ways to safely evacuate the individual receiving care.

 NA The organization does not provide respite care in the caregiver’s home.

-RC 7.06

-Care recipients can have private telephone conversations and any restrictions are:

-requested by the caregiver;

-approved in advance by the program director or an appropriate designee; and

-documented in the case record.

-NA The organization only provides care for infants and young children.

-RC 7.07

-Care recipients receiving overnight respite care have sufficient uninterrupted sleep and, when practical, follow their usual and familiar routines for bedtime, bathing, and meals.

-NA The organization does not provide overnight respite care.

 RC 8: Short Term Residential Respite and Crisis Nursery Services

-Facilities and services are designed to meet the needs of care recipients that require a short term stay in a residential respite or crisis nursery program.
+Services are designed to meet the needs of care recipients that require a short term stay in a residential respite or crisis nursery program.
 NA The organization does not provide residential respite or crisis nursery services.

 Note: Please see the Facility Observation Checklist for additional guidance on this standard.